 Night Shade Books’ ten-volume series with Rudy Rucker collects nine of the brilliantly weird novels for which the mathematician-turned-author is known, as well as a tenth, never-before-published book, Million Mile Road Trip.
-We’re proud to collect in one place so much of the work of this influential figure in the early cyberpunk scene, and to share Rucker’s fascinating, unique worldview with an entirely new generation of readers.
+We’re proud to collect in one place so much of the work of this influential figure in the early cyberpunk scene, and to share Rucker’s fascinating, unique worldview with an entirely new generation of readers."

-Notes for Million Mile Road Trip is the length of a novel, and includes about 40 illos, plus my writing notes over the year it took to write Million Mile Road Trip.
-I'll entually print a black-and-white paperback edition, and distribute an ebook version.
-And I have an online webpage version of Notes for Million Mile Road Trip here for you to browse, with color illos and working links.
+Notes for Million Mile Road Trip is the length of a novel, and includes about 40 color illos, plus my writing notes over the year it took to write Million Mile Road Trip.
+A free browsing version is online here as a web page.

 From the Author

 I’ve always wanted to write an SF novel about a motley group of characters taking a long journey to visit a lot of planets, some of the travelers human, and some of them alien.
 To make it more fun, I wanted them to be riding in a car.